-Our Board of Directors met seven times during 2020 as well as four times in executive session.
-Additionally, our Board of Directors acted by written consent two times during 2020.
-All directors who served in 2020 attended at least 75% of the aggregate number of meetings of the Board of Directors and of the committees on which they served, in each case that were held during the portion of the last fiscal year for which they were directors or committee members, respectively.
+Our Board of Directors met six times during 2021 as well as eight times in executive session.
+All Directors who served in 2021 attended at least 75% of the aggregate number of meetings of the Board of Directors and of the committees on which they served, in each case that were held during the portion of the last fiscal year for which they were Directors or committee members, respectively.